 Western wildfires spreading smoke as far as Canada and New York

-An enormous wildfire is burning across several Western states, but winds are carrying its smoke much further.
-The National Weather Service shared satellite images Tuesday showing smoke drifting southeast across New York and the Tri-State area.
+Enormous wildfires are burning across several Western states, but winds are carrying the smoke much further.
+The National Weather Service shared satellite images Tuesday showing smoke drifting southeast across New York and the tri-state area.

 The service said the smoke would filter the sunshine throughout the day — and some New Yorkers woke up to hazy skies and a bright orange sun.